Top California Employment Attorneys Working For You

 - disability.

-Another common illegal practice is immigration retaliation.
-This occurs when an employer threatens to have non-citizen workers deported if they speak out about labor violations.
+Also illegal is immigration retaliation, which occurs when an employer threatens to have non-citizen workers deported for speaking out about labor violations.

-The California harassment attorneys at Shouse Law Group can advise you on the best course of action if you experience harassment at work.
+The California lawyers at Shouse Law Group can advise you on the best course of action if you experience harassment at work.

-For most employees experiencing harassment, the first step is to file a complaint with the California Department of Fair Employment and Housing (DFEH).
-Then you may file a lawsuit against your harasser and/or your employer once the DFEH issues you a “right to sue” notice.
+For most employees experiencing harassment, the first step is to file a complaint with the California Civil Rights Department (CRD) – formerly the Department of Fair Employment and Housing (DFEH).
+Then you may file a lawsuit against your harasser and/or your employer once the CRD issues you a “right to sue” notice.

-California employment discrimination law prohibits employers from discriminating against employees based on their
+California employment discrimination law under FEHA prohibits employers from discriminating against you based on your

 - race or ethnicity,